 Regardless of what kind of vehicle you are in, make sure to maintain plenty of distance between you and the vehicle in front of you.
 Increasing that distance in rainy conditions allows you more time to react to potential problems.
 A good way to test if you're leaving enough of a gap is to pick a landmark, such as a road sign, that the car in front of you passes, and count the number of seconds it takes for you to pass the same landmark.
 Under average freeway driving conditions, a safe count is five seconds.
 Under rainy conditions, it should be at least eight.

 Another important thing to keep in mind while driving on the highway in the rain - do NOT engage cruise control.
 The risk is that the car will recognize the build up of water in the tires as a slow down, and will use more power to maintain speed.
-This can cause the car to downshift to a lower car, which builds up even more water under the tires.
+This can cause the car to downshift to a lower gear, which builds up even more water under the tires.
 It's that water building up that can result in hydroplaning.

 Make sure your tires have thick enough tread.
 You can test this by placing a penny upside down in your tread.
 If Lincoln's head is hidden, then your tread is thick enough.
 If his head shows, then your tread is too thin, and it's time to buy new tires.

 Last but not least, slow down.
 Reduce your speed to about one-third of the limit during times of heavy rain and wet roads.